catfish0w0/blog/_posts/2023-07-16-Intro-To-Java-Servlet.markdown

 Jackson lets you annotate your fields or getters with the @JsonProperty annotation.
 Its value defines what the name of the field is going to be in the resulting JSON string.
 So once the backend server build the Game Object, Jackson will be able to parse the attributes inside the Game object into a JSON object.

-Let's create a Game service class.
+Let's create a <span style="color:red">**GameService**</span> class.
 Once the servlet receives the request, we invoke the Service to help us create a Game JSON Object, and return it back.

 ```Java
 import java.util.List;